What Is A Revolving Credit Facilities?

 source: WalMart 10K Report

-- Debt vs Equity Financing
+- Example of Equity Financing

 In the final analysis

-Revolving credit facility is a boon for many small business owners.
+The revolving credit facility is a boon for many small business owners.
 Even giant companies are also taking advantage of this thing.